suyi-92/EMeshOptimization/README.md

 ## Mesh file analysis

+The input files can be found at [this link](https://drive.google.com/drive/folders/1ziiWzmorx82NiVJPxWI0yoBrPpk_Lzrg?usp=drive_link).

 The mesh data provided in this project is fully open and only contains some common internal data.
 For the input file of the API function `EMeshOptimizationInitialMeshImportFromTXTWithMoreInfo`, we recommend the following format:

 1. **Number of vertices**